Zen master: Tony Leung Chiu Wai says he yearns for a ‘simpler life’ as he gets older

 A prolonged standing ovation at the ceremony reduced the usually self-possessed actor to a weeping mess.

-Before presenting him with the award, Taiwanese film-maker Ang Lee – who directed Leung in the erotic spy thriller Lust, Caution (2007) – gave a speech describing him as a “director’s dream”.
+Before presenting him with the award, Taiwanese film-maker Ang Lee – who directed Leung in the erotic spy thriller Lust, Caution (2007) – gave a speech describing him as a director’s dream.

 Lee said: “There is something in his eyes that is electrifying.
 It’s the soul that shines through them.
 He can say more in one look than many actors can with a full monologue.
 That’s a soul that can entice you to dream and imagine through him.”

-Sporting a pair of Maison Mihara Yasuhiro sneakers, olive track pants and a Valentino hooded camouflage jacket at our interview at the Equarius Hotel in Resorts World Sentosa before The Goldfinger’s red carpet gala premiere at Universal Studios Singapore, Leung explains why he got so emotional in Venice.
+Sporting a pair of Maison Mihara Yasuhiro sneakers, olive track pants and a Valentino hooded camouflage jacket at our interview at Equarius Hotel in Resorts World Sentosa before The Goldfinger’s red carpet gala premiere at Universal Studios Singapore, Leung explains why he got so emotional in Venice.

 “I’d never imagined it would happen.
 I felt that people liked my work, but I never thought I’d get a standing ovation, especially from people I didn’t know.
 There were no Asians, just people who love cinema.
 I felt very touched,” says Leung, who has been married to Hong Kong actress Carina Lau since 2008.